 The deadline for nominations is Monday, August 15, at 4 p.m.
 EDT.
 The nomination form and other information can be found at https://kendigawards.com/.

-Celebrating 36 years this year of honoring excellence in arts and culture, the Kendig Awards have been co-sponsored by Hollins University and Roanoke College since 2013.
-Due to the COVID-19 pandemic, an awards presentation gathering was not held last year.
-A celebration for the 2020 nominees/winners and 2021 nominees/winners will be held jointly this fall at Roanoke College on a date to be announced at a later time.
+Celebrating 37 years of honoring excellence in arts and culture, the Kendig Awards have been co-sponsored by Hollins University and Roanoke College since 2013.
+This year, the awards presentation and celebration will be held at Hollins in October; more details about the event will be announced at a later date.

 Kendig Awards are presented in each of the following categories: